-A semi-formal thank you letter, that recognizes specific employee contributions, goes a long way in helping employees feel recognized and rewarded.
-In fact, a semi-formal employee recognition letter that accompanies a bonus check or a gift magnifies the recognition an employee experiences.
+A semi-formal thank you letter that recognizes specific employee contributions, goes a long way in helping employees feel recognized and rewarded.

-An informal thank you letter, that recognizes specific employee contributions, goes a long way in helping employees feel recognized and rewarded.
-In fact, an einformal mployee recognition letter that accompanies a bonus check or a gift magnifies the recognition an employee experiences.
+In fact, an informal employee recognition letter that accompanies a bonus check or a gift magnifies the recognition an employee experiences.
 Some employees experience such gratification that they post the thank you and recognition letter in their cubicle, office, or workstation for years.

 Would you like to see three more examples of more formal, written employee thank you letters?
-You can make an employee's day, week, or even, month by thanking them and accompanying the thank you with a letter that magnifies the impact of your thanks.
+You can make an employee's day, week, or even, month by thanking them and accompanying the verbal thank you with a letter that magnifies the impact of your thanks.